AndrosDe/rndroll/README.md

   - ### Registered User Goals - As a user who has an account, I want to be able to:
     * Learn more about what I can do on RND|Roll
     * Create, Update and Review my own shows/events
+    * The Deletion of shows (but be only possible in emergencies)
     * Categorise my shows
-    * Upload Images for my shows
-    * Create a new Category
     * Have players able to join my show
     * Have like and comment on my shows/events
-    * Have access to tools I may need to add, update or delete shows/events
+    * Upload Images for my shows
     * Be able to add additional information about my show
+    * Create, Update, Review and Delete my characters
     * Remove any player joined in my event
-    * Create, Update, Review and Delete my characters
-    * The Deletion of shows (but be only possible in emergencies)
+    * Create a new Category
     * Be forewarned of the consequences of what I am about to do on the App when appropriate and final, such as deleting characters
     * Have my user profile to update my settings and profile information and have all my shows and characters displayed
     * Request a promotion to Game Master
     * Send a message to Game Masters and staff, if extraordinary actions have to be taken
     <br><br>
   - ### Registered User Goals - As a user who has an upgraded account (Game Master), I want to be able to:
-    * Add, edit and delete my own shows/events
-    * Create, Update, Review and Delete my characters
     * Update all shows/events, in case some quick updates are needed and the owner is not available
-    * Change the Owner of shows/events, in case the owner is no longer able to do the shows/events <br>As an alternative to deleting shows/events
     * remove any player joined in any event
     <br><br>
   - ### Site Admin Goals - As a staff member/administrator, I want to be able to:
     * Have the ability to maintain RND|Roll, in particular the shows/events, categories, character
-    * Add, edit and delete my own shows/events
-    * Create, Update, Review and Delete my characters
     * Create, Update, Review and Delete any user-created content on RND|Roll
     * Promote Users to Game Master
     * Promote Users to a staff member